synereo/blog.synereo.com/_posts/2015-10-27-MasterXchange-closing-and-helping-AMPs.markdown

 ### Withdrawing AMPs to Omniwallet

-On November 17th, 2015[ MasterXChange](https://masterxchange.com) will stop providing support for their exchange.
-If you hold your AMPs there, make sure to transfer them to[ Omniwallet](https://omniwallet.org/) before that time.
+On November 17th, 2015[ MasterXchange](https://masterxchange.com) will stop providing support for their exchange.
+If you hold your AMPs there, make sure to transfer them to [Omniwallet](https://omniwallet.org/) before that time.
 There is no need to register; you can simply click "Create a Wallet" on the top right of the home page, fill in a password, and click the “Create Wallet” button.

 ![createwallet.png](/img/uploads/createwallet.png){: style="width: 400px;"}